KartalY-E/Webit-opdracht/README.md

 #### Users can

--   Bid on art pieces on art
+-   Bid on art pieces
 -   Leave a comment on an art piece
 -   See there bids on My Bids page
 -   reset ther password